-The committee reviewed and accepted the framework for the sustainability report contained in this integrated report, noting the various themes of the report including Social Performance (social and relationship capital), Environmental Stewardship (natural capital).
-Human Capital, Manufactured Capital and Intellectural Capital, noting key elements of the International Integrated Reporting framework.
+The committee reviewed and accepted the framework for the sustainability section contained in this integrated annual report, noting the various themes of the report including Social Performance (social and relationship capital), Environmental Stewardship (natural capital), Human Capital, Manufactured Capital and Intellectual Capital, as articulated in the International Integrated Reporting framework.
+The committee reviewed the sustainability report as part of its role of assisting the Board to achieve better performance on sustainability matters, including the company's contribution to the development of communities in which its activities are predominantly conducted, sponsorships and socio-economic development (SED) programme, relationships with key stakeholders, and the impact of the company's activities on the environment, employee health and public safety.
 As detailed above, the Audit and Compliance Committee has considered the sustainability and governance information as disclosed in the company's integrated annual report to ensure its reliability and consistency with the annual financial statements.
 The Audit and Compliance Committee also considered the various reports of the external assurance service providers to ensure that the information is reliable and consistent with the financial results and other operational information at the disposal of the committee.
-Furthermore, the Audit and Compliance Committee assessed and satisfied itself of the independence of the external assurance service provider for the Sustainability report.
+Furthermore, the Audit and Compliance Committee assessed and satisfied itself of the independence of the external assurance service provider for the sustainability report.